-- Rural Medical Scholars (RMS), established in 1996 by The University of Alabama School of Medicine (UASOM) to recruit students who grew up in rural Alabama who desire to practice primary care medicine in rural Alabama.
+- Rural Medical Scholars (RMS) established in 1996 by The University of Alabama School of Medicine (UASOM) to recruit students who grew up in rural Alabama who desire to practice primary care medicine in rural Alabama.
 RMS apply to UASOM, go through a special interview/selection process and enter a RMS 5-year track of study leading to the MD degree.
-For the first year, RMS spend a year on the Tuscaloosa campus in the General Studies in Human Environmental Sciences program with a set of courses related to rural community health.
-(Note: This proposal requests that the curriculum be formally recognized as a Master of Science in Rural Community Health.)
+For the first year, RMS spend a year on the Tuscaloosa campus in the MS in Rural Community Health program with a set of courses related to rural community health.
 Following this year, RMS then complete two years of pre-clinical study at UASOM in Birmingham.
 RMS then return to Tuscaloosa for two years of clinical medicine training in the College of Community Health Sciences (CCHS) (UASOM – Tuscaloosa Campus).
 After completing the MD degree, RMS enter residency training in the specialty of their choice.

-- Rural Community Health Scholars (RCHS), students who exhibit a desire to be rural health care providers (not necessarily physicians), but are not eligible for the RMS program either because they did not grow up in rural Alabama or they have academic (GPA or MCAT) deficiencies or both.
+- Rural Community Health Scholars (RCHS), students who exhibit a desire to be rural health care providers (not necessarily physicians), but are not eligible for the RMS program.
 Most of these students use the Master of Science degree as a bridge to a health professional school (medical, osteopathic, physician assistant, nursing, physical therapy, public health, doctor of philosophy, etc.) by demonstrating their ability to handle graduate-level studies and improving admission test scores.
-Some RCHS enter the job market after completing the Master of Science degree as public health workers or as high school science teachers.

 This program directly contributes to The University of Alabama’s mission “To advance the … social condition of the people of the State …” by helping prepare health professionals for the underserved rural areas of Alabama.

-The program includes two concentrations: the Rural Medical Scholars and the Rural Community Health Scholars.
-The concentrations provide some of the tools necessary for future rural Alabama physicians (Rural Medical Scholars) and other rural health care providers (Rural Community Health Scholars).
-The courses in the concentrations prepare students to lead in the development and maintenance of community health center practices and other health care practices.
+The program includes two student classifications: the Rural Medical Scholars and Rural Community Health Scholars.
+The program provides some of the tools necessary for future rural Alabama physicians (Rural Medical Scholars) and other rural health care providers (Rural Community Health Scholars).
+The courses prepare students to lead in the development and maintenance of community health center practices and other health care practices.

 Required for ALL Rural Community Health Students